Two questions every philosopher tries to find answers to are:

-Memento mori is a Latin phrase meaning remember you have to die.
-This is not to instill the fear of death but to inspire living a life worth living with immediate effect.
+✶Memento mori is a Latin phrase meaning remember that you have to die.
 It is to remind us of the shortness and fragility of human life.
+Find out the fascinating history and culture of memento mori here!

 Think of yourself as dead.
 You have lived your life.
 Now, take what’s left and live it properly.
 What doesn’t transmit light creates its own darkness.― Marcus Aurelius, Meditations 7.56